Saran (director)

-K. V. Saravanan, better known as Saran, is an Indian film director active mainly in Tamil cinema.
+K. V. Saravanan, better known as Saran, is an Indian film director and screenwriter who active mainly in Tamil cinema.
 He was once an assistant to K. Balachander.
 He owns production house called Gemini Productions.

-Early life
+Early life and career

 Saran's father T. Kulandaivelayudam worked with the directorate of examinations and many of his relatives are teachers.
 He finished diploma in visual communications from the College of Arts And Crafts and became an instructor in textile designing.
 Saran worked as instructor for a year and, during this time, he did some work with a lady called Mohana who was art director for K. Balachander.
 KB was the director whom Saran admired above all others.
 Saran hoped this relationship would be the key to get to him.
 He joined as an assistant director to KB when he was making Pudhu Pudhu Arthangal (1989).